-No transfer has been made for the years ended 31 December 2015 and 2014 due to accumulated losses.
+No transfer has been made for the years ended 31 December 2016 and 2015 due to losses incurred during the years.

 d) Voluntary reserve

 In accordance with the Company's Memorandum of Incorporation, 10% of profit for the year attributable to shareholders of the Company before KFAS, NLST, Zakat and Directors' remuneration is required to be transferred to the voluntary reserve until the shareholders decide to discontinue the transfer to the voluntary reserve.